So what is the proper Father’s Day punctuation? Is it Father’s Day or Fathers Day? Or is it like April Fools’ Day and punctuated Fathers’ Day?

 Father’s Day actually has a history that is interestingly relevant to the discussion of how to properly punctuate the holiday.

 The credit for the modern holiday of Father’s Day generally goes to Sonora Dodd.
-Dodd was one of six children who were raised in a single-parent household by Civil War veteran William Jackson Smart.
+Dodd was one of six children raised in a single-parent household by Civil War veteran William Jackson Smart.

 Remember also that since Father’s Day is a holiday it should always be capitalized.
 So if you see “Father’s day” or “father’s day” make sure to capitalize them.